McClendon remembered as energy 'visionary' despite controversy

 Duke University and the University of Oklahoma have received more than $25 million for sports facilities and dormitories.

 Using his own cash and revenue from his firms, McClendon helped rebrand Oklahoma City through philanthropy and real estate development.
-The state capital is now an emerging centre of sports and culture.
+The state capital is now an emerging center of sports and culture.

-As part of his efforts to attract top talent to Chesapeake and its 50-acre red brick campus, McClendon had the company built a 72,000-square-foot fitness centre and a health centre that offered teeth whitening.
+As part of his efforts to attract top talent to Chesapeake and its 50-acre red brick campus, McClendon had the company built a 72,000-square-foot fitness center and a health center that offered teeth whitening.

 (Additional reporting by Brian Grow in Atlanta, Mike Stone in Houston and Joshua Schneyer in New York; Editing by Terry Wade and Lisa Shumaker)